nielsmaerten/nightscout-influxdb/README.md

 Copy [`example.env`](./example.env) to `.env`.
 Make sure to fill in the required values.

-By default, running `ns-to-influxdb` will attempt to transfer all entries from your Nightscout site to the target InfluxDB.
+By default, running `ns-to-influxdb` will attempt to transfer all entries and treatments from your Nightscout site to the target InfluxDB.
 If you want to use a custom timeframe, use the `--from` and `--to` flags: